aegiswp/child/readme.txt

 = Using the WordPress Dashboard =

-1. Download the Aegis Child Theme `.zip` file from its repository.
+1. Download the Aegis Child Theme `.zip` file.
 2. From your WordPress dashboard, navigate to `Appearance` > `Themes` > `Add New`.
 3. Click on `Upload Theme`.
 4. Choose the downloaded `.zip` file and click `Install Now`.